Frequently Asked Questions

 These talks can be virtual or in-person and are a great way to explain how your colleagues can get more impact from their charitable donations, and to advertise the incredible nonprofits we recommend.
 The format is a 40-minute talk and 20-minute Q&A, introducing the main ideas of effective giving and promoting our 1% Pledge.
 We can support you with advertising copy and graphics, a bespoke donation page, and help to get internal sign-off.

 Talks have so far raised $730k in one-off donations and ~$200k per year in recurring donations, so they are highly impactful.
 You can see more about what a One for the World giving talk entails here and see the deck we use here.
-To discuss booking a talk, reach out to Managing Director Emma.
+To discuss booking a talk, reach out to Executive Director Frank.

 Managing My Pledge